ktyryshkin/TCF3targetsInDLBCL/README.md

 B) If you are NOT using MATLAB, you would need to re-build the classifier using our Nanostring dataset as follows
 1. Train the classifier on the Nanostring KGH dataset

-    a) load the Nanostring KGH data
+    a) load the Nanostring KGH data.
+The data is provided in the NanosctringKGHdataset.xlsx, the last row is the class labels: 1 = groupA, 0 = group B.

     b) log2 transform the data